equill/syscat_scripts/README.md

     - if you don't specify a name via the `--name` parameter, this will be used instead.
 - `--syscat-url` is the base URL for your Syscat server, _without_ a trailing slash.
     - default is `http://localhost:4950`
-- `--name` is the name you want Syscat to call this device
+- `--name` is the name you want Syscat to call this device, instead of `address`
+    - takes precedence over `--use-sysname`
+- `--use-sysname` indicates whether you want to use the SNMP-discovered sysName instead of `address`
+    - is ignored if you also specify `--name`
 - `--community` is the SNMP string accepted by the target device
     - default is `public`.